How to Become a Firefighter EMT: Duties, Requirements, Certifications, Job Outlook, and Salary

-Remember, this is an admissions test, not a certification exam—the fire academy just wants to know you possess the basic understanding required to fully grasp their firefighter classes.
+Remember, this is an admissions test, not a certification exam—the fire academy wants to know you possess the basic understanding required to grasp their firefighter classes fully.

 Fortunately, you won’t be expected to tackle the CPAT cold.
-When you sign up for the exam, you also sign up for the mandatory orientation and practice runs, so you’ll know exactly what to expect on test day.
+When you sign up for the exam, you also sign up for the mandatory orientation and practice runs to know exactly what to expect on test day.

-You can find a testing location and register for both the written and CPAT firefighter exams at the National Testing Network website here.
+You can find a testing location and register for the written and CPAT firefighter exams at the National Testing Network website.

 Firefighter EMT Jobs

 Finding a job as a firefighter is a fairly streamlined process.
-The fire academy itself is often a conduit into a career, as admission to the academy is often determined by the number of open positions locally.
+The fire academy itself is often a conduit into a career, as admission to the academy is usually determined by the number of open positions locally.
 But for firefighter EMTs looking for work around the country, the National Testing Network is one of the best places to start.
-Not only do they provide the testing and certification required for incoming firefighter EMTs, but they also provide a database of open firefighter EMT positions.
+They provide the testing and certification required for incoming firefighter EMTs, but they also provide a database of open firefighter EMT positions.
 You can check out some of the available positions here.

 Firefighter Career Growth Opportunities

-As an admitted member of the Fire Department, Firefighter EMTs can work hard to get promoted up the chain of command.
+As an admitted member of the Fire Department, Firefighter EMTs who work hard may be promoted up the chain of command.
 New recruits can work towards achieving the rank of engineer or lieutenant but work their way up to Fire Chief.